SAP/ui5-webcomponents/docs/5-development/3-component.md

 ```

 ### formAssociated
 This option accepts a boolean value and defines if the component should support native form functionality.
 When set, the framework uses the `ElementInternals` API to implement the required interfaces for the component to work in a native HTML form as standard HTML input elements do.
-This is commonly used in input-type components such as Input, ComboBox, MultiComboBox, Select, and more.
+This is commonly used in input-type components such as Input, ComboBox, MultiComboBox, Select, and others.

 ```ts
 import UI5Element from "@ui5/webcomponents-base/dist/UI5Element.js";